 The I is for innovation.
 No system can change unless it has the capacity for innovation.
 Biological systems evolve through changes in their genetic material (the DNA/histone complexes which are your chromosomes).
 If these changes help the species survive and thrive, they will be passed on to the next generation.
 Any business will fall behind which does not have the capacity to quickly adapt and change.
 Just ask the buggy makers who didn’t evolve into automobile makers.
 But innovation in resilient systems is always conservative.
 Innovations do not fit within the existing system will fail.
 Da Vinci invented a helicopter, but it took 400 more years before the a larger system existed in which a helicopter fit.

 The M in the old acronym is Redundancy, which includes Maintenance.
-Resilience systems replace themselves.
+Resilient systems replace themselves.
 No agricultural system will be resilient if new farmers don’t come into the system.
 No individual farm is resilient unless its equipment is carefully maintained.
 Maintenance requires that replacement parts be at hand or easily manufactured locally.
 The smooth functioning over time of any system requires that redundant systems be present to replace and maintain components of the system.

 A is for accumulation of reserves and infrastructure.
 Resilient farms are more likely to have wells and reservoirs for irrigation, increasing soil quality, storage for crops, and processing equipment.
 Resilient ecosystems accumulate the reserves and infrastructure they need to survive.
 A resilient tropical forest has huge reserves of nutrients accumulated in its vegetation, just as a resilient prairie has huge reserves of nutrients stored in its soil and vegetation.